TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 </td></tr></table>

 The "--until" argument lets the pipeline know to only run the specified analyses.
 In this case we're running the ones that are relevant for comparing bins or MAGs.
+You can read more about how to use Assemblycomparator2 here https://github.com/cmkobel/assemblycomparator2?tab=readme-ov-file#usage-examples

 You will se a lot of output in your terminal.
 This is because the pipeline runs all independent analysis jobs at the same time.
 Some jobs run for each bin, and others run a comparison across all bins in a single job.
 It will likely take several hours for the complete pipeline to finish, but some of the faster jobs (like sequence_lengths and busco) might finish after just 20 minutes.